FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.2 and Inkscape 0.48/Module 2 Lab.md

 The distance in the “unprojected” view returns an answer 44.6 meters!
 The map is obviously not returning the correct distance.
 Once again we will need to enable on-the-fly CRS transformation so the correct distance will be returned.

-3. From the menu bar, select Project Project Properties.
+3. From the menu bar, select Project ->Project Properties.
 4. Click on the CRS tab.
 5. Check the “Enable ‘on the fly’ CRS transformation” option.
 6. Select the WGS 84 coordinate system from the list of Coordinate reference systems of the world.